4CCM115a Sequences and Series

 Credit level: 4 Credit Value: 15

-Mathematics BSc/MSci First Year
+Mathematics BSc/MSci (or with a Year Abroad)

-Mathematics with Statistics BSc First Year
+Mathematics with Statistics BSc (or with a Year Abroad)

-Mathematics and Philosophy BA First Year
+Mathematics and Philosophy BSc (or with a Year Abroad)

-To introduce the ideas and methods of university level pure mathematics.
+This module aims to introduce the ideas and methods of university level pure mathematics.
 In particular, the module aims to show the need for proofs, to encourage logical arguments and to convey the power of abstract methods.
 This will be done by example and illustration within the context of a connected development of the following topics: real numbers, sequences, limits, series.

 | Type||Weight||Marking Model|